Dylan Thomas: Aftermath

-Thomas died intestate, with assets worth £100.
-His body was brought back to Wales for burial in the village churchyard at Laugharne.
+Thomas's body was brought back to Wales for burial in the village churchyard at Laugharne.
 Thomas's funeral, which Brinnin did not attend, took place at St Martin's Church in Laugharne on 24 November.
 Six friends from the village carried Thomas's coffin.
-Caitlin, without her customary hat, walked behind the coffin, with his childhood friend Daniel Jones at her arm and her mother by her side.
+Caitlin, without her customary hat, walked behind the coffin with his childhood friend Daniel Jones at her arm and her mother by her side.
 The procession to the church was filmed and the wake took place at Brown's Hotel.
 Thomas's fellow poet and long-time friend Vernon Watkins wrote The Times obituary.

+Though Thomas died intestate, with assets worth £100, substantial royalties would accrue from sales of his work, with half the proceeds allocated to Caitlin and half to the three children.
+A trust was established to administer the estate and protect the copyright of Thomas's work.
+Trustees included Daniel Jones, Wynford Vaughan Thomas and, in an unlikely development given his low opinion of Thomas, Kingsley Amis, who was appointed at the behest of the Thomas family solicitor and administrator of the trust, Stuart Thomas.
+After Caitlin, troubled by painful memories, left Laugharne to live in Italy, the Thomas family home, the Boathouse, became the home of her mother-in-law, Florence, for the last five years of her life.
+It was subsequently purchased by the trust from Margaret Taylor on behalf of Caitlin who sold it on to an educational charity before it was eventually acquired by Carmarthenshire County Council and opened to the public as a tourist attraction.

-Thomas's widow, Caitlin, died in 1994 and was buried alongside him.
+Caitlin Thomas died in 1994 and was buried alongside her husband's grave.
 Thomas's father, "DJ", died on 16 December 1952 and his mother Florence in August 1958.
 Thomas's elder son, Llewelyn, died in 2000, his daughter, Aeronwy in 2009, and his younger son, Colm, in 2012.